Jeffree Star Cosmetics

-Jeffree Star Cosmetics is an American cosmetics company founded by internet personality Jeffree Star.
-Star claims to have invested his life savings to start the company's makeup line in 2014 with an initial three liquid lipstick colors.
-The company is estimated to sell US$100 million annually.
+Jeffree Star Cosmetics, Inc. is an American cosmetics company founded by Internet personality and musician Jeffree Star.
+Star invested his life savings to start the company's makeup line in 2014, later detailing the bankruptcy he had been facing following his music career.
+It launched with three liquid lipstick colors.
+The company was once estimated to sell US$100 million annually.
 All products are vegan and cruelty-free.
 The company is co-owned by Star and his business partner Jeff Cohen.

+In 2022, the brand was estimated to have an annual revenue of $45 million, according to NeoReach.
+In 2023, the brand was estimated to have received $31.7 million for the year in revenue, according to Zawya.

 Background

 The company was conceived by Star in 2013.
 Star terminated his music career and invested fully into the company.
 In November 2014, the cosmetics company launched a collection of 3 Velour liquid lipsticks.
 The company is co-owned by Star and his business partner Jeff Cohen, who was an early investor in the company.

 Products

 The company produces lipsticks, concealers, setting powders, highlighters, lip products, jackets, and mirrors.
 The company randomly sells mystery boxes on their website, including a mini box, premium box, and deluxe box.
 Seven products—the "Androgyny" palette, the "Magic Star" setting powder and concealer, the "Velour Liquid Lipstick", the "Thirsty" palette, the "Liquid Frost" highlighter, and the "Blood Sugar" palette—were Cosmopolitan's favorite company products.
 Products sold by the company are vegan and cruelty-free.